br-automation-com/mappView-File-Explorer/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 1.5
+#### Version 1.6
-- Update USB helper task
-- Update NET helper task
-- Prevent user from copying directories recursively
+- Fixed reset button was disabled for network and USB
+- Fixed network root directory is showing all as directories
+- Fixed copy directory does not report error
+- Added ping OK button to network share configuration page
+- Network can now be disconnected with the Reset / Abort button